 One of the major reasons for this projected growth is the fact that Florida is an incredibly popular place for retirees and travelers who often wish to pamper themselves with their favorite beauty services.
 In 2014 alone, nearly 98 million people visited the state.
-And from 2004 to 2014, visitor spending within the state increased by almost 24 percent.†
+And from 2011 to 2015, visitor spending within the state increased by 22 percent.†

 How to Start Pursuing Your Own Cosmetology Career

 Begin by checking out nearby cosmetology schools in Florida that offer the types of programs you're eager to learn more about.
 All it takes to find good options is your current zip code.
 Just enter it into the following search tool!

 * Florida Department of Business & Professional Regulation, Board of Cosmetology, website last visited on August 15, 2017.